fifonik/FFBitrateViewer/README.md

 - Put FFProbe.exe (and accompanied dll files if you use shared build) into the program folder or make it available through system %PATH%;
 - Run the program;
 - Use UI to add files;
-- Click ìStartî button.
+- Click ‚ÄúStart‚Äù button.

 ## Troubleshooting
 - Close FFBitrateViewer and delete `FFBitrateViewer.log`;
 - Run the program with option `-log-level=debug`;
 - Add file;
-- Click ìStartî button;
+- Click ‚ÄúStart‚Äù button;
 - Take screenshot (Alt+PrnScr or Win+Shift+S and paste it into image editor and save as PNG);
 - Close the program;
 - Analyze `FFBitrateViewer.log`.
 You can try to run the ffprobe command directly;